What are topic clusters and why will they improve your SEO?

 The website with well-organized topic clusters is going to rank better in the search results.

-But there’s another reason why topic clusters perform well in the search results.
+But there’s another reason why content clusters perform well in the search results.

-Because the pages in a topic cluster are interlinked, when one page gets an SEO boost it transfers link juice to the other pages in the topic cluster.
+Because the pages in a content cluster are interlinked, when one page gets an SEO boost it transfers link juice to the other pages in the topic cluster.

-6. How to Create Topic Clusters from Scratch
+6. How to Create Content Clusters from Scratch

 Take the head keyword for your main topic (e.g. ‘email marketing’, ‘seo’, ‘rock climbing’) and type it into Google.